syncfusion-content/blazor-docs/blazor/chart/chart-sorting.md

 ---
 layout: post
-title: Sorting in Blazor Charts Component | Syncfusion
+title: Sorting in Blazor Chart Component | Syncfusion
 description: Checkout and learn here all about Sorting functionality in Syncfusion Blazor Charts component and more.
 platform: Blazor
 control: Chart